 Broken Temporal Bone

 The temporal bones are located at the sides and base of your skull near your temples.
-A broken temporal bone can affect facial muscle control, hearing, and cause vertigo symptoms.
+A broken temporal bone can affect facial muscle control and hearing.
+It can also cause vertigo symptoms.

 Is Vertigo Treatable?